jfet97/oxjs/README.md

 // it creates an observable source from an object literal with nested properties const $source = ox.observable({ nested: { value1: 0, value2: 0 } });

-// the observer will have three reactiver props const observer = ox.observerByProps([
+// the observer will have three reactive props const observer = ox.observerByProps([
     {
         key: 'doubleValue1',